Tree-sitter

 (#not-nth? @attr -2)

-Variable predicates are used to set and compare Variables, a set of key-value pairs unique to each instance a query runs on a set of nodes in the tree.
+Metadata directives are used to set key-value pairs on a match and its captures, unique to each as a query runs across nodes in the parse tree.

 set!